cosmos/cosmos-sdk/x/feegrant/atlas/atlas-v0.41.x.md

 # x/feegrant

-The `x/feegrant` module distributes fees and staking rewards to users.
+The `x/feegrant` module allows accounts to grant fee allowances and to use fees from their accounts.

 ## Usage